BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 notification-based protocol to inform the callee when it is time to retry the operation.

-PPC arguments are passed by-value (i.e. copied) and are limited to 64 machine words. **FIXME:
+PPC arguments are passed by-value (i.e. copied) and are limited to 64 machine words. **FIXME[Gernot]:
 This is too high, it could be 512B, which is more than seL4 supports (I think) and certainly more than should ever be used.
 64B seems more appropriate.**
 Bulk data transfer must use a by-reference mechanism using shared